Global Languages and Cultural Studies

 Practical experience in a work setting drawing upon the specialized skills developed by language majors.
 Additional expertise as required for a given internship setting (marketing, communications, leadership potential, etc.).
 Preference given to language majors and minors.
 40 hours on-site for each enrolled credit.
 (Satisfactory/Unsatisfactory)

-Prerequisites: Advanced language proficiency, departmental approval.
+Prerequisites: Advanced language proficiency and departmental approval required.

 (EXPERIENTIAL LEARNING)